NOTICE UNDER THE AMERICANS

 Modifications to Policies and Procedures: The City of Ottawa will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in The City of Ottawa offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of The City of Ottawa , should contact the office of City Engineer, as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of The City of Ottawa , should contact the office of Consulting Engineer, as soon as possible but no later than 48 hours before the scheduled event.